 In this work, a dense recurrent convolutional neural network (DRCNN) was constructed to detect sleep arousals using available Polysomnography (PSG) measurement channels provided in the 2018 Physionet challenge database.
+The electrocardiogram signal which is not necessary for sleep scoring is excluded from our analysis.
 Our model structure is composed of multiple dense convolutional units (DCU) followed by a bidirectional long-short term memory (LSTM) layer followed by a softmax output layer.
 The sleep events including sleep stages, arousal regions and multiple types of apnea-hypopnea/normal are manually annotated in 2018 Physionet challenge database which enable us to train our proposed network using a multi-task learning mechanism.
 Three binary cross-entropy loss functions corresponding to sleep/wake, arousal presence/absence and apnea/hypopnea presence/absence detections are summed up to generate our overall network loss function that is optimized using the Adam method.

+The available dataset includes 994 subjects with manually annotated PSG data that were partitioned into separate training (794), validation (100) and consistent testing (100) records for each fold of cross-validation and an ensemble model.
 Our model performance was evaluated using two metrics: the area under the precision-recall curve (AUPRC) and the area under the receiver operating characteristic curve (AUROC).
 To measure our model generalization, 4-fold cross-validation was also performed.
 For training, full night recording data was applied to our model.
-Finally, our proposed algorithm achieves the first place in the official stage of the Physionet challenge with AUPRC of 0.54 on the blind testing dataset.
+Finally, the average AUPRC and AUROC values associated with the arousal detection task were 0.505 and 0.922, respectively on our testing dataset.
+An ensemble of four models trained on different data folds improved the AUPRC and AUROC to 0.543 and 0.931, respectively.
+Our proposed algorithm achieves first place in the official stage of the Physionet challenge with AUPRC of 0.54 on the blind testing dataset.